Core i5-10400F vs Ryzen 5 7533HS

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 7533HS is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 7533HS is the stronger fit.
 You are getting 16.9% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 33.3% larger total L3 cache (16 MB vs 12 MB).
+It also has the larger cache pool with 33.3% larger total L3 cache (16 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 7533HS is still the faster CPU overall, but Core i5-10400F makes more sense if price matters more than absolute performance.
-Ryzen 5 7533HS is at an unclear MSRP at unclear MSRP versus $160 MSRP, and it gives you a 6.6% average FPS lead across 4 shared CPU game tests in our data.
-Core i5-10400F is also 100.0% better value on MSRP (81.4 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Ryzen 5 7533HS is still the faster CPU overall, but Core i5-10400F is easier to justify if budget matters more than peak performance.
+Ryzen 5 7533HS comes in at an unclear MSRP at unclear MSRP versus $160 MSRP, and it still gives you 16.9% better PassMark.
+The compromise is that Core i5-10400F is still the better pure gaming CPU with a 3.2% average FPS lead across 50 shared CPU game tests in our data.
+Core i5-10400F is also 100.0% better value on MSRP (81.4 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?